About our displays

-Public and private displays involve from 9 to 20 dancers (depending on location, time of day, size of venue, etc) and usually last 20 – 30 minutes.
+Public and private displays involve up to 20 dancers (depending on location, time of day, size of venue, etc) and usually last around 20 minutes.
 The standard is excellent, and always gets a good reception.

 For paid-for displays, the organiser pays a fee, agreed in advance, and the dancers may collect donations from the audience afterwards.
 All money raised goes into our fundraising account and is used for the benefit of our dancers.
 This includes helping to send dancers to overseas championships, purchasing class costumes and providing extra workshops.

 If you are organising an event and would like further details, use our contact form to email us.
 Apart from making sure that the venue is both suitable and appropriate for the dancers, we’re very flexible.

 St. Patrick’s Day Festival, Trafalgar Square, March 2018